WillFarris/PiPowerControl/README.md

 # PiPowerControl
-Script to safely shutdown a Raspberry Pi using GPIO interrupts
+Daemon to safely shutdown a Raspberry Pi using GPIO interrupts

 ## Installation